jardilio/devops-in-a-box/README.md

 ## Initial Environment Setup

-1. Replace the default passwords 'P@ssw0rd' in `.env` before building your new environment
+1. (Optional for local demo) Replace the default passwords 'P@ssw0rd' in `.env` before building your new environment
     * Passwords can be updated at runtime in the environment from () using `cn=admin,dc=devops` (or your currently configured dc) and current admin password
     * Note that some services require these passwords to be passed in as a secrete (ie for LDAP integration), if